 I’m not someone who likes change.
 Maybe it was losing a parent at 10 years old, maybe it was having an “oh dear lord what is he going to do next” alcoholic father?
 Who knows (yeah, it’s DEFINITELY those two things).
 Either way, I’m not great with change.

 So, how have my first 3 months as a freelancer been?
 Um, a lot of fucking change all the freaking time.
 Just two days ago I was finally feeling wonderfully balanced for the first time in weeks.
 I had a surge of creative energy, so I decided to make these Cornbread Jalapeno Poppers.
 Great idea right?
 As I was walking out the door to head out on my leisurely grocery trip, I got an email that I had lost a client.

 Well, I grabbed my purse and stomped out the door with more drama than Scarlett O’Hara.
 Could things just stand still for a freaking minute?!
 Why is this so hard?!
 Why doesn’t anything ever go my way?!
 This was the conversation that was playing on loop in my head.
 The Whoa Is Me Greatest hits.

-When I got to the store (the VERY overpriced store I might add), I made my way over to the jalapeños where an employee was stocking produce.
+When I got to the store, I made my way over to the jalapeños where an employee was stocking produce.

 The jalapeno shelf was empty.